eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

       |<--------------------- Certificate / Token --------|
 ~~~

-## Credential Lifecycle {#credential-lifecycle}

-An AR from a successful identity bootstrap procedure serves as a renewable credential.

-**Typical Lifecycle:**

-1.  **Bootstrap:** An instance performs the full identity bootstrap procedure and receives an initial signed EAT (Attestation Result).
-2.  **Transition:** The instance uses the EAT to establish a (D)TLS connection to a service.
-3.  **Re-attestation:** The service periodically challenges the instance using the attestation renewal pattern to verify its current state.
-4.  **Renewal:** Before credential expiration, the instance performs attestation renewal to receive an updated AR with extended validity.

 ## Chaining and Hierarchical Trust {#chaining-and-hierarchical-trust}

 ECA attestation procedures can be chained to propagate trust across layers by using the signed AR from one attestation procedure as the Renewal Factor (RF) for a subsequent procedure.
 For example, a physical host can perform a bootstrap to prove hardware integrity, producing `AR_host`.
 A virtual machine on that host can then perform a attestation renewal procedure using `AR_host` as its RF to prove it is running on an attested physical host.
+See []{#risks-and-mitigations-for-composable-deployments} for non-normative operational considerations.

 **Example (Bare-metal → VM):**